Skip to content Skip to footer navigation

 Pro: It can help you drink more water

-Are you getting enough water?
-The Australian recommended daily intake for fluids is 2L for women and about 2.6L for men, of which 70% must come from drinking fluids rather than from solid foods (the recommended amount for you may vary depending on factors such as your body size, activity level or other health issues).
+The Australian recommended daily intake for fluids is 2L for women and about 2.6L for men.
+(The recommended amount may vary depending on factors such as your activity level or other health issues).

 If you don't like boring old tap water, a soda maker could be a great way to encourage you to drink more water and less of other beverages that are high in sugar such as juice or soft drink.